gosdrkht/lk-business-validator/README.md

 ---

-## 🏗️ Built With Love for Sri Lankan Developers
+## 🏗️ Built for Sri Lankan Developers

 This package is maintained by [Trishan](https://leadingedgesolutions.lk) — founder of [Leading Edge Solutions](https://leadingedgesolutions.lk) and builder of Sri Lankan SaaS products including [Ceylon Ledger](https://ceylonledger.lk).